-‘Continental Drift’ is Troika’s first permanent public artwork in the UK since 2010.
-The work consists of a rotating faceted globe which projects a map of over 10m onto the ceiling.
-The map continuously shifts, stretches and rearranges itself - a map in which landmass is not static nor organised in an established cartographic format.
+‘Continental Drift’ is a permanent public artwork located in Cambridge's new station area.
+The work consists of a rotating faceted globe which projects an ever-evolving world map of over 10m onto the ceiling.
+The map continuously shifts, stretches and rearranges itself; its landmass neither static nor organised in an established cartographic format.

 Contrary to a conventional world-map, the continents here drift in and out of the centre, in and out of focus, each instance presenting just another, yet equally true, version of the world.